nguyenhuuduy6592/my-coding-plugins/worktree-dev/commands/worktree-complete.md

 This command handles the complete workflow of:
 1. Detecting the target worktree
-2. Killing any running processes in the worktree
+2. Switching to main branch
 3. Merging the worktree branch to main
 4. AI-assisted merge conflict resolution (if needed)
 5. Cleaning up the worktree and branch